 Here is my first attempt at my Financial SWOT analysis.

 My financial mission statement – I am currently in my mid 30s and I started this financial journey very late in my late 20s.
 It was not until a few months ago this year, I set to change my financial mindset.
 I aim to retire by age 55.
-I currently make 6 figures and am very satisfied in my current full time role as a VP, Digital Marketing at a Fortune 500.
+I currently make 6 figures and am very satisfied in my current full time role as a VP, Digital Marketing.
 My role allows me to continue learning and make a difference in the company.
 More importantly I see what my parents go through still to this day struggling financially and having no retirement savings let alone any emergency savings.
-They work too hard to scrape by and I help my parents financially every month.
+They work too hard to scrape by so I help my parents financially every month.
 My retirement will not only cover myself, but I hope my finances covers my parents.

 Helpful questions: What are the strong areas of your finances?
 Do you have a positive monthly cash flow?
 Are you paying extra on your debts?
 Are you debt free?
 Did your income recently increase?